MI-AFP/tutorials/tutorials/01_fp-env.md

 1 % 8
 ```

 Similarly you can do such thing with functions, because we are in functional language!
 Function `abs` (absolute value) takes a number and returns a number.
-That means it doesn't work for strings...
+That means it doesn't work for strings:

-The type signature is very math-like...
-Instance (type) of `Num` is for example `Integer` and you know functions from math which have type `Integer -> Integer` (domain and co-domain).

 ```
-ghci> :type abs
-abs :: Num a => a -> a
-ghci> abs (-5)
-5
-ghci> abs (-10.65)
-10.65
 ghci> abs "z"

 <interactive>:26:1: error: